yanvow/adhd_ds/index.md

  A visualization of the evolution of box office revenue distribution among the various clusters of **Comedy** movies:
 {% include Comedy_revenues.html %}

+The significance of each distribution can be observed here:
+  {% include most_profitable_arc.html %}

 Much has changed over the years and so did cinema.
 But did the story lines/movie arcs change too?
 By presenting the best arcs in relation to revenue and ratings, we show the evolution of the arc in a timeline.
 Comparing the rating and revenue in the same plot, indicates certain changes over time and visualizes its commonalities.

 {% include timeline_rating_clusters_action.html %}